Typing Classes for Schools: Live WPM Monitoring, No Student Emails

 | Works on Chromebooks | ✔ | ✔ | ✔ |

 Typing.com's structured curriculum is genuinely good if your school can use accounts and doesn't mind the paid tier for full monitoring; Nitro Type is fun but is frequently blocked by school filters as a gaming site.
-TypingBIRDS' advantage is friction: from "never heard of it" to "whole class typing with live monitoring" in one lesson, at zero cost.
+TypingBIRDS' advantage is friction: from "never heard of it" to "whole class typing with live monitoring" in one setup session, with a real 30-day trial before any payment is needed.

 Frequently Asked Questions

-How do I set up a typing class for my school?
+How do I set up typing classes for my school?

 Do students need to create accounts to join a typing class?